zzzbarros/zzzbarros/README.md

 :computer: I'm Tester from Ubistart in transition from Front-End Developer!

-:house_with_garden: I’m from Brazil.
+:house_with_garden: I’m from Florianópolis-Brazil.

-:books: I'm currently evolving in React.
+:books: I'm currently evolving in ReactJS.

 <!-- :outbox_tray: 2021 Goals: create a new project and find a new job. -->